Dog Safety: The Dangers of Blue-Green Algae Poisoning · Kinship

 How to spot blue-green algae

-Also known as cyanobacteria, blue-green algae thrives in fresh bodies of water during warm weather.
-There are plenty of ways to differentiate blue-green algae from harmless green, brown, and other kinds of algae.
+Blue-green algae (also known as cyanobacteria) can thrive in a variety of different terrains, as long as there are warm, nutrient-rich waters present.
+There are several ways to differentiate toxic blue-green algae from harmless green, brown, and other kinds of algae.

-For one thing, its color isn’t always blue-green.
-It can also be reddish-purple or brown and other hues.
-Normally, algae are equally distributed throughout the water.
-But blue-green algae produces large blooms that are often concentrated along the water’s edge (it may look like slimy paint).
+For starters, the color isn’t always blue-green.
+The algae can also be reddish-purple or brown and other hues.
+Algae is typically equally distributed throughout the water, but blue-green algae produces large blooms that are often concentrated along the water’s edge; it might look like slimy paint.
 These can still taint the water after it looks clear.
-Blooms may last for a week; their toxins may last three weeks.
+Blooms may last for a week, and their toxins may last three weeks.

-Even when blue-green algae isn’t floating on the surface, it may lurk below, moving up and down with available light and nutrients.
+When blue-green algae isn’t floating visibly on the surface, it may still lurk below, moving up and down with available light and nutrients.
 At night, it often floats to the top, forming a scum.
-Wind and waves can then concentrate toxic blooms in shallow areas or at the water’s edge — right where dogs like to splash, wade, or drink.
-The water doesn’t taste bad, vets say, so dogs will lap it up.
-Some like to gobble down dried algae mats.
+Wind and waves then concentrate toxic blooms in shallow areas or at the water’s edge — right where dogs like to wade, splash, or drink.
+The water doesn’t taste bad, so dogs will lap it up.
+Some adventurous pups even like to gobble down dried algae mats.

 How to protect your dog from blue-green algae

-The Environmental Protection Agency (EPA) recommends that outings with pets to lakes, rivers, and streams include an algae check.
-Dogs should not drink, swim, or wade in water that is discolored, smells bad, or where there are mats of algae, foam, or scum.
-If your dog does get into scummy water, rinse them off with tap water immediately, making sure they don’t lick algae from their fur.
-The toxins can also be absorbed through their skin.
-If a dog shows signs of poisoning, go to your vet right away.
+The Environmental Protection Agency (EPA) recommends that all visits with dogs to rivers, streams, and lakes should include an algae check.
+Dogs shouldn’t drink, wade, or swim in water that smells bad, is discolored, or contains mats of algae, foam, or scum.
+If your dog does get into scummy water, immediately rinse them off with tap water (the toxins can also be absorbed through a dog’s skin); ensure that they don’t lick algae from their fur.
+If your pup shows signs of poisoning, take them to your vet as soon as possible.

 Here are the signs of blue-green algae poisoning to look out for: